Appointments Booking + User Calendar - Use Case - How to Let Users Manage Booking Calendars

 If you still haven't configured your first calendar, check the use case:

-Appointments Booking - Use Case - How to Create a Calendar Booking System in WordPress
+Appointment Booking Calendar - Use Case - How to Create a Calendar Booking System in WordPress

 In this example use case guide, we'll cover how to grant calendars to each WordPress user.
-We consider that you have already bought the CM Booking Calendar and installed it, but not installed the User Calendar add-on
+We consider that you have already bought the Appointment Booking Calendar and installed it, but not installed the Booking User Calendar Add-on

 It follows: